contaware/git-docs-notes/README.md

   git push -d <remotename> <remotebranchname>
   ```

-  Hint: if deleting a branch from a remote interface like GitHub, call `git fetch` with the `-p` prune option to remove the branch's remote-tracking reference.
+  Hint: `git fetch` with the `-p` prune option has to be called to remove the remote-tracking branch if you didn't execute the above command but instead deleted the remote branch from inside a remote interface such as GitHub.

 - Rename: